19hours/sg-statutes/Acts/Internal Security Act.md

 (b) where the Coroner responsible for holding a death inquiry upon the body of any person is satisfied that such person has been killed in a security area as a result of operations by the police or by the security forces for the purpose of suppressing organised violence, the Coroner may dispense with the holding of a death inquiry on the body of such person.

-### Medical officers of armed forces to be regarded as medical officers for purpose of inquiries
+### Medical officers of armed forces to be regarded as pathologist or medical practitioner under supervision of pathologist

 68\.
-The provisions of Chapter XXX and of section 369 of the Criminal Procedure Code [Cap.
-68] shall, in respect of any inquiries into any death in any security area, have effect as if reference therein to a Government medical officer and to a medical officer included reference in each case to a medical officer of the Singapore Armed Forces when acting in the course of his duty:
+The provisions of the Coroners Act 2010 shall, in respect of any inquiries into any death in any security area, have effect as if reference therein to a pathologist, or a medical practitioner under the supervision of a pathologist, included reference in each case to a medical officer of the Singapore Armed Forces when acting in the course of his duty:

 Provided that no such medical officer of the Singapore Armed Forces shall, without his consent, be required by any order or otherwise to perform a post-mortem examination of any body.

+[15/2010 wef 02/01/2011]

 Chapter V